demisto/content/Utils/Dataset_formatter_xsiem/README.md

 ### Script parameters
 usage: dataset_formatter_xsiem.py [-h] [-i INPUT] [-o OUTPUT] [-v]

 A Script to format csv/tsv files in order to upload to XSIEM.
-This script is a work in progress and does not give a complete solution. if found a dataset that does not upload after running the script plz DM
+This script is a work in progress and does not give a complete solution. if found a dataset that does not upload after running the script plz DM.

 optional arguments:
 ##### -h, --help